 There’s no such thing as a perfect dashboard that meets everyone’s needs.
 If you share one dashboard across several teams, each group with special interests will start asking for more than is shown on the dashboard.
 That’s why with CardioLog Analytics it’s possible to create an unlimited number of dashboards, customizing them according to the different demands and interests of your various employees and partners, and filtering them to show only the most pertinent data.
 You could create one dashboard with relevant performance indicators for your sales team, and another that offers your CEO a broader outlook – giving each person the tools they need to make informed decisions.

 ADAPT TO THE CLIMATE

 CardioLog Analytics dashboards are also incredibly flexible, adapting to the changing needs of your organization.
 Everything changes – new and important priorities emerge, employees come and go, competitors invent smart new solutions – so it’s natural that your metrics will change, and your dashboard should follow suit.
-One simple example of the adaptability of CardioLog’s dashboards is that you can adjust the date ranges that appear, for a quick spot check of different time periods without having to open the full report or enter the dashboard editor.
-And within the dashboard editor, it’s easy to add or remove widgets, and you can also change the appearance, filters and segments you’re focusing on – either for the entire dashboard or for individual widgets.
+One simple example of the adaptability of CardioLog’s dashboards is that you can adjust the date ranges that appear for a quick spot check of different time periods without having to open the full report or enter the dashboard editor.
+Within the dashboard editor, it’s easy to add or remove widgets, and you can also change the appearance, filters, and segments you’re focusing on – either for the entire dashboard or for individual widgets.

 HOW TO CREATE A DASHBOARD